Soft jazz plays in the background.

 Because there is nothing worse than working hard in the kitchen only to have your darling offspring turn up their noses at what is on their plates.

-Here’s the thing: If you know your children hate squash and moan and grown when you try to make them eat it, maybe it’s time to stop serving squash!
+Here’s the thing: If you know your children hate squash and moan and groan when you try to make them eat it, maybe it’s time to stop serving squash!

 Try finding another veggie or two that everyone enjoys, (or at least tolerates!) and I guarantee that dinner will be a more enjoyable experience for everyone.